joyCollege/Parallel-and-Distributed-Computing/README.md

 ## Parallelize the code (20 pts)

+### Define the parts to be distributed and parallelized, explain your choices (5 pts).

 At first, I assumed threading would improve speed, but it actually made execution much slower.

 - Sequential Execution: `7.75s`